staples-sparx/StaplesLabs.github.io/index.md

 # Join the Team

 Sounds like the kind of environment in which you would make a difference?
 We are always **seeking talented and passionate people** with a flair for machine learning, engineering, design, products, operations, and more.
+Bonus points if you can bridge 2 or more of these together.
+We love people with strong fundamentals and who can dive deep.

+We're a small team, so you will have an opportunity for a high-impact role, targeting over 50 million users.

+But our best perk is our colleagues: a diverse and extremely talented team of seasoned engineers, data-scientists and eCommerce experts.

 Get in touch at [careers@stapleslabs.com](mailto:careers@stapleslabs.com)  --  you'll